 There are so many popular oral contraceptive pills and Yasmin is one of them.
-It is claimed that Yasmin provides over 99% protection against pregnancy, if you take it right.
+It is claimed that Yasmin provides over 99% protection against pregnancy if you take it right.
 Drospirenone and Ethinylestradiol are the active ingredients contained in a pill.
 Their combination works against ovulation that occurs every month during the menstrual cycle.

 How does Yasmin work?

 Ovulation is a process controlled by the female sex hormones – progesterone and oestrogen.
 Ovulation in a normal menstrual cycle is a release of one egg by ovaries every month.
 If an egg is fertilized by sperm, a pregnancy occurs.
 Two synthetic hormones, contained in a pill, imitate those natural hormones and prevent the egg from being released.
 Yasmin pills also affect the sperm, making it difficult for it to reach the uterus.
 One of the synthetic hormones, Ethinylestradiol, prevents the buildup of the endometrium, which makes it less likely for a fertilized egg to grow into an embryo.
-This also has impact on periods, as they become lighter.
-One blister of Yasmin contains 21 pill.
+This also has an impact on periods, as they become lighter.
+One blister of Yasmin contains 21 pills.
 When you finish one pack, you should take a break for 7 days and then start a new one.
 Periods come during this 7-day break.

-What are the benefits from using Yasmin?
+What are the benefits of using Yasmin?